 Tanzania Global Health Security Partner Engagement: Advancing Efforts and Strategies to Protect and Improve Public Health

-This funding opportunity provides financial support to a wide range of organizations working to strengthen Tanzania's public health systems and response capabilities against diseases and health threats.
+This funding opportunity provides financial support to a variety of organizations, including nonprofits, educational institutions, and government entities, to strengthen Tanzania's public health infrastructure and enhance its ability to respond to health threats.

 Award Range